AlexandreStang/2018_lebatifol/README.md

-# Wordpress Restaurant Website
+# Le Batifol

-> A Wordpress theme made with PHP designed for a restaurant website.
-The restaurant in question
+> A custom WordPress theme built with PHP, designed specifically for the local restaurant [Le Batifol](https://www.lebatifol.com/fr/lac-beauport/accueil).
-> is a local restaurant called [Le Batifol](https://www.lebatifol.com/fr/lac-beauport/accueil), with
-> all the images coming from a previous iteration of their website.
+> The theme incorporates images sourced from a previous version of their website.

 ![Home page](/og-image.png)